USB LAN Connect Operation Guide

 characters to start and stop data transmission.
 Software flow control is the preferred and easiest method to implement.
 This method is recommended.

 When the Software flow control method is used, the current XON or XOFF that has been received during transmission will be displayed on the right of the display.
-Use this feedback to determine if the LAN-USB Connect unit is receiving XON or XOFF characters.
+Use this feedback to determine if the USB LAN Connect unit is receiving XON or XOFF characters.

 End of Block Char